Stepsize/tutorials/apis_sdks/communications/slack_py.md

 - [Handle slash commands with Flask](https://gist.github.com/devStepsize/59c15d850e82a77e539b8ff3d5cb5cad) – search for `slack slash command`

 Custom commands for your own team have almost no restrictions (HTTPS support with valid SSL certificate), but if you aim to share your commands as Slack apps there are some [additional restrictions](https://api.slack.com/slash-commands).

+### [Outgoing Webhooks](https://api.slack.com/outgoing-webhooks) – Get data out of Slack in real-time

+This integration is only available in public channels.
+Outgoing webhooks will run on messages sent to Slack when one or both of the following are true:
+- The message is in the specified channel
+- The message begins with one of the defined trigger word(s)

+When a chat message is received that matches the conditions, a JSON payload will be POSTed to all of the URLs defined.

+The relevant code snippet which can be retrieved via the [Stepsize](http://stepsize.com/?ref=hacksussex) app is:
+- [Handle outgoing webhook with Flask](https://gist.github.com/devStepsize/6b5f970c5d910e5bad5f76d2a2812caa) – search for `slack outgoing webhook`

 ### [Web API](https://api.slack.com/web) – Interact with Slack in more complex ways